Affiliate links on Android Authority may earn us a commission. Learn more.

 What did people think of it?

 Despite decent sales, the overall reviews for the phone were all over the place.
 Some praised the phone’s (for the time) impressive specs and how it effectively brought the Google ecosystem to mobile.
-Others took the phone to task for its bland design, woeful battery life (just over 5 hours talk time), and the limited number of apps on Android Market at launch.
+Others took the phone to task for its bland design, woeful battery life (just over five hours talk time), and the limited number of apps on Android Market at launch.

-The common thread throughout all discussion for the G1, however, was Android, with almost all fans and critics agreeing that the OS showed significant promise and could become a big player in the mobile industry.
+The common thread throughout all discussions for the G1, however, was Android, with almost all fans and critics agreeing that the OS showed significant promise and could become a big player in the mobile industry.

-As for the G1, its story ended for good in 2010 after HTC discontinued production, with Android 1.6 Donut as its swansong official software update.
+As for the G1, its story ended for good in 2010 after HTCdiscontinued production, with Android 1.6 Donut as its swansong official software update.

-While it was far from the finished article, the G1 remains an important part of Android’s storied history and its influence can still be seen in the DNA of the Galaxies, Pixels, Mates, and the many different phones that we use today.
+While it was far from the finished article, the G1 remains an important part of Android’s storied history and its influence can still be seen in the DNA of the Galaxies, Pixels, and the many other different phones that we use today.

 So when you next grab your beloved Android phone out of your pocket, spare a thought for the legendary phone that started it all.